robur-coop/utcp/README.md

-  processing segments AFAICT), imagine we set window size to 0 (so the remote won't ever bother sending us more data) <- will reduce required bandwidth on the flip side: the remote stack will start a timer to figure out when the window opens again, since it can't know that window==0 will stay forever ~> need to research the actual behaviour once the write part is finished as
+  processing segments AFAICT), imagine we set window size to 0 (so the remote won't ever bother sending us more data) <- will reduce required bandwidth on the flip side: the remote stack will start a timer to figure out when the window opens again, since it can't know that window == 0 will stay forever
-     well and we send a fin (the other side may still try to send us their sndq, until some timeout)
+   - need to research the actual behaviour once the write part is finished as well and we send a fin (the other side may still try to send us their sndq, until some timeout)
-  ~~> for app-level protocols (i.e. TLS) for proper teardown they want to send
+   - for app-level protocols (i.e. TLS) for proper teardown they want to send some data (alert close_notify), which will be avoided
-      some data (alert close_notify), which will be avoided ~> may negatively impact the other tcp state (and keep us in fin_wait_2 for a long time (with the timer being reset by window probes)) ~> likely depends on the LINGER option set on the other side, whether to wait in close() until delivered
+   - may negatively impact the other tcp state (and keep us in fin_wait_2 for a long time (with the timer being reset by window probes))
+   - likely depends on the LINGER option set on the other side, whether to wait in close() until delivered

 - RCVTIMEO and SNDTIMEO <- what exactly do they time? until accepted in